 22 December 2020∙6 minutes to read

-“Everything you can imagine is real.” - Pablo Picasso Colouring books haven’t been for kids for a few years now.
+Drawing During the Holidays “Everything you can imagine is real.” - Pablo Picasso Colouring books haven’t been for kids for a few years now.
 While sales peaked in 2015, colouring books for adults are still quite popular.
-You can pick up some coloured pencils of felt-tips and start colouring in mandalas for a moment of peace.
-Would you like […]
+You can pick up some coloured pencils of felt-tips and start colouring in mandalas for a moment of […]

 21 December 2020∙7 minutes to read

-"Drawing is the artist's most direct and spontaneous expression, a species of writing: it reveals, better than does painting, his true personality." - Edgar Degas So many people in the UK are drawn to creative hobbies.
+Learn How to Draw for Free "Drawing is the artist's most direct and spontaneous expression, a species of writing: it reveals, better than does painting, his true personality." - Edgar Degas So many people in the UK are drawn to creative hobbies.
 After all, they can be both relaxing and rewarding.
-But do you prefer knitting or working with pastels?
-If […]
+But do you prefer […]

 14 February 2020∙7 minutes to read

-"Drawing is vision on paper." - Andrew Loomis A lot of artists love drawing nature.
+How to Draw Landscapes "Drawing is vision on paper." - Andrew Loomis A lot of artists love drawing nature.
 Mountains, seasides, forests, and houses can all make lovely drawings.
 Two-thirds of Brits believe their appreciation of the little things like walks in the great outdoors becomes greater past the age of 27.
-With simple geometric shapes, colour, and specific […]
+With simple geometric […]

 30 December 2019∙6 minutes to read

-"I sometimes think there is nothing so delightful as drawing." - Vincent van Gogh To learn how to draw realistically, it makes sense to draw real things.
+Drawing Men, Women, Animals, and Flowers "I sometimes think there is nothing so delightful as drawing." - Vincent van Gogh To learn how to draw realistically, it makes sense to draw real things.
 Drawing from a model will help you to draw people, flowers, or animals with the right perspectives.
-Would you like to learn how to draw?
-Here are four […]
+Would you like to learn […]

 30 December 2019∙6 minutes to read

-"Fashion is like eating, you shouldn't stick to the same menu." -Kenzo Takada The world of fashion is a roaring success story for many artists such as Coco Chanel, Cristian Dior, Oscar de la Renta, Vera Wang, and Carolina Herrera.
-Not only have fashion designers created art, but they've contributed to making the fashion industry […]
+An Introduction to Fashion Illustration "Fashion is like eating, you shouldn't stick to the same menu." -Kenzo Takada The world of fashion is a roaring success story for many artists such as Coco Chanel, Cristian Dior, Oscar de la Renta, Vera Wang, and Carolina Herrera.
+Not only have fashion designers created art, but they've contributed […]

 23 October 2019∙8 minutes to read

-When you begin studying fine arts and start practising drawing, painting, sculpture, photography or filmmaking, two different form of art often oppose themselves in every artist's portfolio.
+Everything You Need To Know About Still Life Art When you begin studying fine arts and start practising drawing, painting, sculpture, photography or filmmaking, two different form of art often oppose themselves in every artist's portfolio.
 Life art and still-life art.
-Whereas the means, medium, and drawing techniques used to create both genres are often the same, the subject is what differs.
-In this […]
+Whereas the means, medium, and drawing techniques used to create both genres are often […]

 14 August 2018∙10 minutes to read

-What is Life Drawing you may ask.
+Everything You Need To Know About Life Drawing What is Life Drawing you may ask.
 To put it simply it is an art also know as "figure drawing" and is the art form that represents the human shape in all its postures, using any drawing media possible, from canvass to woodblock.
-Portraits, illustrations, medical sketches all fall under the umbrella of life drawing […]
+Portraits, illustrations, medical sketches […]

 19 July 2018∙9 minutes to read

-Drawing is classed as a form of art which involves the artist making marks on a surface such as paper or card.
-While visual arts are now easily transformed into digital form using apps and software, the beauty of the visual arts for many is experiencing that connection between tool/medium and material.
-It is for […]
+Types of Drawing: Bringing Art to Life Drawing is classed as a form of art which involves the artist making marks on a surface such as paper or card.
+While visual arts are now easily transformed into digital form using apps and software, the beauty of the visual arts for many is experiencing that connection […]

 22 March 2018∙7 minutes to read